Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Broadcast Receiver.md

 ## Fixing the vulnerability
 To fix the vulnerability we want the Broadcast Receiver to check where the message is coming from.
 One way to do this would be to add a secret which is parsed with the Intent.
 The Broadcast Receiver then checks if the secret value is correct and only sends an SMS if it is.
-The new Broadcast Receiver would then look like so.
+The new Broadcast Receiver would then look like below.
+However, in practice you should use a much more secure secret and also not hardcode it in.

 ![image](https://user-images.githubusercontent.com/45278231/116543560-eb160c80-a8e5-11eb-95bf-e64b07858432.png)